Saturday, June 5, 2010

 Maria would have learned to make candles out of tallow.
 Wax candles like this one would have been saved for special occasions

 Maria would have known how to ride horses.
 She would have learned while practicing on a stationary saddle such as this one.
+She would have made her own dolls and toys out of corn husk.

 As a young girl, Maria would have wore shawls.
 These are plain ones that she would wear everyday but she would also have fancier ones for special occasions.